 Weather conditions are variable on the West Coast of Tasmania.
 Be prepared for cold, wet weather - bring appropriate wet weather gear, warm hat, gloves, thermals, scarf, change of clothes, etc. Snow is also a possibility.
 Gumboots are advisable - failing that, sturdy field boots (steel capped gumboots are ideal).
 Warm changes of clothing, etc.

 The accommodation in Strahan will be in cabins.
 Most cabins contain a room with a double bed, another room with two bunks, and a self-contained kitchen, bathroom and shower (and heater and television).
 Three students per cabin.
 Some cabins are bigger, and accommodate 5 or 8 students.
 Bedding, linen and towels are provided in the cabins in Strahan.
 There is no need to bring any bedding for the west coast excursion.

 Students are responsible for their own meals, so bring money to purchase all meals, or bring your own food.
 No food will be provided, although opportunities to buy food at a supermarket will be provided as we drive to Strahan.
 Strahan has a great pub which does good counter meals, a bakery, and a supermarket, plus several restaurants.

-Required equipment: Writing implements (you will have assignments to complete).
+Writing implements (you will have assignments to complete).
 Waterproof paper.
 Hand lens, large water bottle and good backpack to carry all the things you need.
 Also please try to minimise luggage as we will have quite a few people to fit into the vehicles.

-Please note that accommodation in Hobart will need to be organised by students.
+Accommodation in Hobart will need to be organised by students.
 The university is located in Sandy Bay, on the southwestern side of town.
-It's about a 20-30 minute walk from downtown Hobart to the Uni, so any of the backpackers in town are suitable accommodation venues.
+It's about a 20-30 minute walk from downtown Hobart to UTAS, so any of the backpackers in town are suitable accommodation venues.
 Don't stay in North Hobart, which is the wrong side of town (at least in terms of bus travel - you have to catch two buses!).

 Further course and assessment information can be found at: https://handbook.unimelb.edu.au/subjects/geol90046